 Phase 111 Practitioner

-The Practitioner Class (Phase III) concentrates on manipulative instruction and practice by students who have successfully completed the Auditing Class.
-During the weeks of Structural Integration studies, each student-Practitioner works with models who receive the standard ten sessions of Structural Integration.
+The Practitioner Class concentrates on manipulative instruction and practice by students who have successfully completed the Auditing Class.
+During the weeks of Structural Integration studies, each student practitioner works with models who receive the standard ten sessions of Structural Integration.
 In this phase, the student practitioner also exchanges the ten sessions with a designated partner.
-The ninth and final week before completion is “Practitioner in Practice week”, a week long clinic.
+The ninth and final week before completion is “Practitioner in Practice,” a week-long clinic.

 DONATE OR BECOME A MEMBER

 Have your listing on the Guild’s Website.
 SI “Friendship” status is extended to individuals dedicated to Dr. Rolf’s work.
 For GSI Practitioners, Rolfers, Hellerworkers, IPSB Structural Integration graduates, we ask for an annual $150 “member” fee to enjoy the services we offer.
-Or donate to help with scholarships, maintain our Website, public service and general operating expenses.
+You may also donate to help with scholarships, maintain our website, public service and general operating expenses.